 Every free zone in the UAE mandates the registered companies to keep books of accounts to comply with local and international regulations.
 However, some larger free zones mandate that the companies are required to conduct an audit of the accounts.

 How Jitendra Chartered Accountants Can Help?

-Jitendra Chartered Accountants (JCA) has an excellent track record of assisting companies with accounting & bookkeeping services in Dubai & across UAE as per the UAE Company Law and FTA Law.
-As a reputed accounting and bookkeeping firm in Dubai, JCA addresses a company’s cash flow requirements, plan and forecast budgets for efficient financial management.
+Jitendra Chartered Accountants (JCA) has an excellent track record of assisting companies with accounting & bookkeeping services in Dubai & across the UAE as per the UAE Company Law and FTA Law.
+As a reputed accounting and bookkeeping firm in Dubai, JCA addresses a company’s cash flow requirements, plans and forecasts budgets for efficient financial management.
 JCA’s team of well-experienced accountants has provided effective outsourced accounting and bookkeeping services to thousands of clients in Dubai, UAE.